bevy-cheatbook/bevy-cheatbook/src/programming/change-detection.md

 {{#include ../code/src/basics.rs:change-if-wrap}}
 ```

-Change detection is reliable -- it will detect any changes that
+Change detection works on a per-[system][cb::system] granularity, and is
+reliable.
+A system will not detect changes that it made itself, only those
+done by other systems, and only if it has not seen them before (the changes
-have occured since the last time your detecting system ran.
-If your
+happened since the last time it ran).
+If your system only runs sometimes
-system only runs sometimes (such as with [states][cb::state] or [run
+(such as with [states][cb::state] or [run criteria][cb::runcriteria]),
-criteria][cb::runcriteria]), you *do not* have to worry about missing changes.
+you do *not* have to worry about missing changes.

 ## Possible Pitfalls